irdest/irdest/docs/website/content/home/about.md

     broadcast, and file sharing — all in a single app.
-Additionally it is a suite of **free software libraries**, meaning that anyone can study and modify it, and use it to create their own apps that can operate on a qaul network, independent of the internet.
+Additionally it is a suite of **free software libraries**, meaning that anyone can study and modify it, and use it to create their own apps that can operate on a irdest network, independent of the internet.
 Meshing_Title: What is a mesh network?
 Meshing: |
     In traditional network infrastructure there is a centralised point